Depeche Mode 'Speak & Spell' 1981 |

 "Puppets"

-A working title for this song was "Operator" and Dave Gahan refers to the song by this title during several gigs during the autumn dates of the 1981 Tour.
+A working title for this song was "Operator" and David Gahan refers to the song by this title during several gigs during the autumn dates of the 1981 Tour.

 "What's Your Name?"